cvilas/guidance/process/process.md

   - Eliminates a layer of separation between builders and users, and enables lossless direct feedback
   - Engineers must 'eat their own dog food'
   - Effective diagnosis and problem-fixing in the field requires deep knowledge of how the system is engineered
+- Minimise distance (layers of management, reporting line) between field operators and decision makers.
+Rationale:
+  - Motivates timely action on issues of high risk to business or personnel safety.
+Whether it's the O-rings on the Challenger or foam-strike on Columbia, the engineers on the ground knew.
+The message lost it's urgency on the way up the chain of command.